jakwings/fd/README.md

             system.

     -0, --print0
-            Each search result is terminated with NUL instead of LF when printed.
+            Each search result is terminated with a NUL character instead of a newline (LF) when printed.

             This option does not affect --exec.